Sea of Thieves: Critical reception

-Sea of Thieves received "mixed or average" reviews from critics according to review aggregator Metacritic.
+Sea of Thieves received "mixed or average" reviews from critics according to review aggregator website Metacritic.
 Most critics agreed that the game had potential to be successful but lamented that the game suffered from a lack of content and questioned Rare's decision to release it as a full-priced product.
 The game's graphics and the game physics also received praise.

 The multiplayer portion of the game was well received.
 Jordan Devore from Destructoid noted that with a full crew, the game could get chaotic and situations could turn volatile very quickly.
 He added that cooperation with strangers could create unforgettable experiences for players which could be deeply satisfying.
 Peter Brown from GameSpot also enjoyed coordinating with other players and goofing around, though he remarked that some players were trolling others which caused the experience to be frustrating.
 Jeff Grubb from VentureBeat also enjoyed the game, saying that playing with strangers often created numerous hilarious moments.
 Kyle Hilliard from Game Informer stated that each session "results in a story" due to the emergent gameplay, and praised Rare for successfully creating an excellent "pirate simulator" and "manufacturing a digital playground that is fun to explore".
 Sam Loveridge from GamesRadar likewise commented that the game is "an anecdote generator at its very best" due to its emergent storytelling.
-Brandin Tyrrel from IGN stated that "Sea of Thieves works well when treated like a chat room or a party game, where it serves as catalyst for having a good time with the people you’re with".
+Brandin Tyrrel from IGN stated that "Sea of Thieves works well when treated like a chat room or a party game, where it serves as catalyst for having a good time with the people you're with".